 This is the snowman cookie cutter.
 Very easy to wrap the cord around and too cute for words!

 Don’t you love them?
 I know I do!
 Think of the many creative patterns, styles, and colors you can use too!
-Let me know in the comments below if you have any questions.

 Don’t forget to read How To Easily Create Beautiful Christmas Ornaments too!